cleesmith/storygrind/wiki-content/API-Setup-Guide.md

 StoryGrind supports four major AI providers.
 You only need to choose one to get started:

 ### OpenRouter
+- Easy to get started
 - Access to multiple AI models from various providers
-- Pay-as-you-go pricing
+- Money upfront for credits
 - Good for trying different models
 - [Get API Key](https://openrouter.ai/)

 ### Google Gemini
+- Pay-as-you-go pricing
-- Easy to get started
+- Prepare to get billed later
 - Good for general editing tasks
 - [Get API Key](https://aistudio.google.com/app/apikey)

 ### Anthropic Claude
 - Known for detailed analysis
+- Bring a chest full of money
-- Strong with creative writing
+- Strong with writing tasks
 - [Get API Key](https://console.anthropic.com/)

 ### OpenAI (GPT and o Models)
 - Widely used and familiar to many
-- Good all-around option
+- Bring a chest full of money
+- Is a crazy mess with naming models; all whispers and echoes
+- Math maybe, writing no way, editing better
 - [Get API Key](https://platform.openai.com/)

 > **💡 Pro Tip**: Pick whichever provider you're most comfortable with.
 You can always switch later.